October 22, 2019

 In school, learning is debriefed for a number of reasons.
 These can include developing critical thinking skills, fostering lifelong learning mindsets, pinpointing areas for improvement, increasing self awareness, recognizing and exceeding limitations, and more.
 So it's very important to ask the best reflective questions possible as we debrief on products and processes.

 All these reflective questions below are meant to be pondered deeply and discussed thoroughly.
 In a safe learning environment like yours, the insights gained will astound your learners.
 What's more, they'll also boost communication and critical thinking skills in the process of using them.

-15 Reflective Questions Every Learner Can Use
+15 Reflective Questions Every Learner Can Benefit From Using

 - Define some of your most challenging moments.
 What made them so?

 - Define some of your most powerful learning moments.
 What made them so?

 - What would you say is the most important thing you learned personally?
 As a team?